Authorization

 2. Select the three-dot icon in the Actions column.

-3. Select Disable or Enable.
+3. Select Enable or Disable.

 The Status column is updated to display Enabled or Disabled for the key you modified.